 Preventive mastectomy is an operation some women consider if they or their doctors feel they are at an increased risk of developing breast cancer.

-Angelina Jolie and the former X-Factor judge Sharon Osbourne both had a double mastectomy after being told they carried genes which increased their breast cancer risk.
+Angelina Jolie and the former X-Factor judge Sharon Osbourne both had a double mastectomy after being told they carried genes that increased their breast cancer risk.

 Genetic testing is offered to women with a higher risk of breast cancer, such as having close family relatives with cancer.
 Faulty genes called BRCA1, BRCA2, TP53 and PTEN can be tested for.

 A woman will usually be referred for genetic screening via her GP because of concerns about a family history of breast cancer.